 Treatment of migraine

-The four treatment options available to migraine sufferers include:
+The four treatment options available to these headache sufferers include

 avoiding the trigger factors – this can be difficult since a combination of factors often triggers migraines

-medication – including pain-relieving medication and medication to alter the pressure on blood vessels
+medication – including pain-relieving medicines and medication to alter the pressure on blood vessels

 preventative treatment – medication is taken daily to reduce the number of attacks